roidelapluie/blog/content/articles/paludis.md

 Like in Gentoo, packages can be built with different use cases, depending on the use you want.
-And you have that choice by default, in every package, meaning that rebuilding with differents options is not complicated, it is just routine.
+And you have that choice by default, in every package, meaning that rebuilding with different options is not complicated, it is just routine.

 ### Build from SCM

 You can build your packages directly from the last (git|svn|hg|bazaar) release, and still having it tracked in your package manager.
 You also have the choice to rebuild each week from the latest scm revision.
-Installing fron latest scm is as easy as any other version (if the scm information is packaged of course).
+Installing from latest scm is as easy as any other version (if the scm information is packaged of course).

 ### No tarball, just how to package

 The format of the software packages in Exherbo is plaintext.
-It contains the links to download, the licencing information, the differents steps to execute, and any other useful information.
+It contains the links to download, the licencing information, the different steps to execute, and any other useful information.

 ### Use upstreams like rubygem, github, pypi easily